sumcodebit/photosh/README.md

   -h   show this help
 ```

+with the added html UI you can locally preview all options.

+it also generates a commandline output accordingly to paste it into a terminal.

 ### note:

-make sure that your input directory consists *only* images.
+make sure that your input directory includes *only* images.
 dot-files, html, markdown and files w/o filetype extension are excluded: `.*`, `*.md`,`*.html` and `!*.*`
 since Graphics Magick supports a wide array of image formats, there are no other exclusion of filetypes hardcoded.

 ## todo

 - [x] add support for multiple directories
 - [ ] choose different background colors
-- [ ] add easy html UI for previewing and generating the corresponding commandline
+- [x] add simple html UI for previewing and generating the corresponding commandline